Skip to Content

 What To Do With Leftovers

-- Refrigerate: Should you have leftovers, store them in an airtight container for 2-3 days.
+• Refrigerate: Store any leftover pancakes in an airtight container for 2-3 days.

-- Freeze: Let the pancakes cool.
-Then, transfer them to a freezer-safe container or bag.
+• Freeze: Let the pancakes cool, then transfer them to a freezer-safe container or bag, separating them with pieces of parchment paper if you’re worried about them sticking together.
 Oat milk pancakes freeze for three months, but I doubt you can wait that long.
-I often make several batches at a time to freeze for a quick meal later on.
+I often make several batches at a time to freeze for quick meals later on.

-- Reheat: If the pancakes are frozen, pry them apart and warm them in the microwave for a quick breakfast.
-You can also reheat them in the oven at 350°F (176°C) for about 5 minutes.
+• Reheat: If the pancakes are frozen, pry them apart and warm them in the microwave for a quick breakfast.
+You can also reheat pancakes in the oven at 350°F (176°C) for about 5 minutes.

 Frequently Asked Questions